tryoxiss/bonfire-web-client/CODESTYLE.md

 When all major optimisations have been exausted, and the problem persists, we start profiling code to figure out the issue: often the problem can be solved by optimising one or two bottleneacks.
 These are often things done very frequently, so they get more optimisation anyway.

-One amazing example of this is [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root), the square root was bottleneaking incredibly common actions in Quake III Arena, so they found a clean and elegant solution to speed them all up by nearly 40%, with no additional developement involvement.
-All future optimisations changed, was to use the `Q_sqrt()` function instead of the `sqrt()` function except when 100% percision was needed.
+One amazing example of this is [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root), the square root was bottleneaking incredibly common actions in Quake III Arena, so they found a clean and elegant solution to speed them all up by nearly 400%, with no additional developement involvement.
+All future optimisations changed, was to use the `Q_rsqrt()` function instead of the `1 / sqrt(x)` function.

 This both solved the performance problem, without making it harder to develop.
 This is also the reason we comment and extract code so heavily: *we don't need to know how things get done, unless they cause issues, and by extracting it to its own function we can build quicker*.